 With that, I decided to look for a different carrier that offered a better deal.
 I was fortunate because when I decided to switch to a different carrier, it was almost Black Friday and all the providers were offering different deals and promotions.
 The following are my options: First are Canada’s major providers – Bell, Rogers and Telus.
 Then there’s Fido, Freedom Mobile, Koodo, Virgin, Chatr, Lucky and Public Mobile.

 Aside from canvassing the web for the best cellphone deals and promotions, I also asked friends about their current cellphone service providers and their experience with them.
 I also asked about more specific details regarding the plans they have.

 After talking to several people and doing my research online, the carrier that came out as the best option was Koodo.
 If you’re not familiar with Koodo, it is owned by Telus and mostly oriented toward younger customers.
-What makes it different from its parent company Telus, is that Koodo doesn’t require a fixed term contract and their plans costs less.
+What makes it different from its parent company Telus, is that Koodo doesn’t require a fixed-term contract and their plans cost less.

 I forgot to mention that I also got a new phone in the process – a Samsung Galaxy A50 which I’ll be sharing about in a different blog post so if you’re interested, watch out for it.

 I’ve only been with Koodo for less than a month now but so far I haven’t had any issues with coverage, call quality, making or receiving calls, and text messages.
 If I come across any issues in the future, I will update this post or publish a new one to discuss it.

 In case you’re in the process of looking for a new carrier and need help determining which provider – Bell, Koodo (Telus), Rogers or Freedom has the best coverage in your area, visit this link.